1.1. What is the purpose of this document?

 - Any information you provide to us during an interview.

-This information is likely to include the following types of Personal Data:
+This information is likely to include the following types of Your Data:

 - Email address